 For example, the Apple iPhone can automatically and continuously back itself up to iCloud since October 2011 with iOS 5.
 If something bad happens, the user can restore the entire contents of the iPhone using nothing more than an Internet connection.
 You don’t even need to use iTunes on a computer to perform this backup and/or restore process.

 When we first wrote this editorial 3 years later in 2014, no Android smartphone could do that.
-Of course, we had no doubt (even then) that they will eventually implement something similar.
+Of course, we had no doubt even then that they would eventually implement something similar.
 True enough, Android 6.0 Marshmallow introduced such an ability in October 2015 (4 years after iOS), although it only works with Android apps that “target API version 23“.

 You are also buying “software assurance” in the form of iOS upgrades and updates.
 The recently released iOS 10, for example, was made available for the following devices, immediately and simultaneously :